Camp Whitewood

 https://www.4hcampwhitewood.com/

-Counselors - Apply online by January 5th 2024 here: go.osu.edu/campcounselorapplication Hard copies of application can be made available upon request to Jesseca at housel.15@osu.edu
+Counselors - Apply online by January 9, 2026 here: https://go.osu.edu/2026campcounselorapp Hard copies of application can be made available upon request to Catie at noyes-johnson.1@osu.edu

 PROGRAM DESCRIPTION: